Forrestall History, Family Crest & Coats of Arms

 - Thomas Forrestall, aged 20, who landed in America from County Waterford, Ireland in 1904

-- Katie Forrestall, aged 26, who emigrated to America from Killanakill, Ireland, in 1916
+- Katie Forrestall, aged 26, who immigrated to America from Killanakill, Ireland, in 1916

-- John Forrestall, aged 37, who emigrated to the United States from Dublin, Ireland, in 1922
+- John Forrestall, aged 37, who immigrated to the United States from Dublin, Ireland, in 1922

 Forrestall Settlers in Canada in the 19th Century

 - Lawrence Forrestall from county Kilkenny was a fisherman in St. John's, Newfoundland in 1815

 - Patrick Forrestall, who arrived in Nova Scotia in 1828